darktable-org/dtdocs/content/module-reference/utility-modules/shared/neural-restore.md

 : Either output can be re-imported into darktable as a regular raw – downstream darkroom processing is unchanged.

 : **Limitations.** Monochrome sensors are not currently supported – the available raw-denoise models are trained on colour-CFA data and have no monochrome equivalent yet.
-Use _denoise_ (RGB) on a monochrome image instead.
+Use _denoise_ (RGB) in neural restore module on a monochrome image instead.

 : - _strength_ – linear blend between the source raw (0%) and the AI-denoised output (100%) at the raw sensor level.
 Lower values let some of the original noise back in, in direct proportion.

 denoise
-: RGB denoise as an alternative to the classical [denoise (profiled)](../../processing-modules/denoise-profiled.md) module.
-Operates on the already-demosaicked and mostly-edited image and writes a TIFF.
+: Machine-learning RGB denoise applied to the already-demosaicked and mostly-edited image; writes a TIFF.

 : - _strength_ – at 100% the output is the full AI model result.
 Lower values do not just blend back the source – the difference between source and denoised is decomposed into wavelet (DWT) detail bands and the higher-frequency texture is brought back selectively, so you recover grain and surface detail without re-introducing the colour noise the model removed.